Domaine Adrien Berlioz - Savoie Marie-Clothilde 2022

 About the estate:

-Adrien Berlioz, Gilles Berlioz's young cousin (and neighbor), settled here in 2006.
-A demanding and rigorous winemaker, he cultivates all his vines organically (Demeter certification in 2020), including those located on the steepest slopes.
-With 14 different cuvées on just over 5 hectares, quantities are very limited and these artisanal wines are hard to find.
-We admire the diversity, energy, and frankness of these cuvées, which are contemporary yet deeply rooted in the Savoyard identity and age gracefully.
-Adrien's latest project is the restoration of a forgotten vineyard in Détrier, at the gateway to the Gelon Valley, with four hectares of heritage grape varieties grown on pergolas (Bia Blanc, Barbin, Joubertin, Verdesse, Mondeuse Blanche and Noire, Altesse)!
-Year after year, the estate confirms its central place among the region's elite, a benchmark for both wine lovers and young winemakers who are settling in the Alpine vineyards with ever-higher ambitions.
+Adrien Berlioz, a young cousin (and neighbor) of Gilles Berlioz, established his operation in 2006.
+A demanding and meticulous winemaker, he personally cultivates all his vineyards using organic methods (Demeter certification in 2020), including those located on the steepest slopes.
+With 14 different cuvées across just over 5 hectares, quantities are very limited and these artisanal wines are hard to come by.
+We admire the diversity, energy, and authenticity of these cuvées, which are contemporary yet deeply rooted in Savoyard identity, and which age with grace.
+Adrien’s latest project: the restoration of a forgotten vineyard in Détrier, at the gateway to the Gelon Valley, featuring four hectares of heritage grape varieties grown on pergola trellises (Bia Blanc, Barbin, Joubertin, Verdesse, Mondeuse Blanche and Noire, Altesse)!
+Year after year, the estate reaffirms its central place among the region’s elite, serving as a benchmark for both wine enthusiasts and young winemakers settling in the Alpine vineyards with ever-higher ambitions.